charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 The deck wants to play a 2-cost ramp spell on turn 2 every game, supplemented by <a class="card">Search for Tomorrow</a> on turn 1 and/or <a class="card">Simian Spirit Guide</a> on turn 3.

-As far as those 2-cost ramp spells go, <a class="card">Sakura-Tribe Elder</a> is the best option; its ability to soak up damage more than makes up for only getting basics. <a class="card">Farseek</a> is generally considered second-best, since it finds a second green source.
+As far as those 2-cost ramp spells go, <a class="card">Sakura-Tribe Elder</a> is the best option; its ability to soak up damage more than makes up for only getting basics. <a class="card">Farseek</a> is generally considered second-best.
 If we want to play 9 or more 2-cost ramp spells, we've also got access to <a class="card">Rampant Growth</a>, <a class="card">Explore</a>, and so on.

 First question: do we want to play more than 8 2-cost ramp spells?

 > Test this by replacing a cantrip.
 Let's see if slightly-higher reliability of turn-2 ramp makes up for the slightly-lower ability to find Titan in a timely manner.

-> Or should we test this by playing 61 cards?
+> Or should we test this by playing 59/61 cards?
 Punt on what to replace.

 Second question: is <a class="card">Farseek</a> actually better than <a class="card">Explore</a>?

 <a class="card">Farseek</a> is easy to evaluate.
 It gets a dual land into play, which counts as a Mountain for Valakut and also provides an extra green source. <a class="card">Explore</a> is trickier.
 It's *usually* a ramp spell on turn 2, but whiffing on the extra land drop means we just paid 2 mana for a cantrip.
 The trade-off is, it *sometimes* helps find a missing Breach or Titan.
-It's also significant that Explore lets us play the extra land untapped, which *sometimes* means we can sneak in an extra Oath or Lightning Bolt after ramping.
+It's also significant that Explore lets us play the extra land untapped, which *sometimes* means we can cast an extra Oath or Lightning Bolt after ramping.